rishi003/realtime-de-project/README.md

 5. Orchestrate the entire pipeline using `Airflow`.
 6. Deploy the entire pipeline using `Docker Compose` for one click deployment.

-> The motivation behind this project was to develop an in depth understanding of different big data open source technologies and how they can be utilized to deploy a scalable data solution without a cloud vendor lock-in.

 ## Architecture
 ![Architecture](./assets/images//architecture.png)